SuperCh-SE-NCSU/Report-Slides/slides/talk1.md

 <img align=center src="../img/Subscribe website.png" style="width:549px;height=285px">

-- We build a friendly webpage to help users subscribe our email service.
+- We built a friendly webpage to help users subscribe our email service.
-- We have already deploy this <u><a href="https://rocky-spire-5172.herokuapp.com/" target="_blank">webpage on Heroku</a></u>.
+- We have already deployed this <u><a href="https://rocky-spire-5172.herokuapp.com/" target="_blank">webpage on Heroku</a></u>.
-- On this webpage you need type your name, car maker, car model, year and your real email address.
+- On this webpage you need type your name, car maker, car model, year and your real email address to subscribe.

 #Subscribe website: